wambitz/ros-noetic-containerized/docs/07_ROS_GUI_Apps.md

 ### Windows

-For Winwdows you need to install an alternative, for example: [Download](https://sourceforge.net/projects/vcxsrv/).
+For Winwdows you need to install an alternative, for example: [Download VcXsrv](https://sourceforge.net/projects/vcxsrv/).

 Once installed open `xlaunch.exe` and change the display number `0` as shown in the image below.